President Karen Yee, Ph.D.

 Administrator Janice Kranz, Ph.D.

 Cinzia currently works in the Health Economics and Outcomes Research (HEOR) practice at Analysis Group, an economic, financial, and strategy consulting firm.
 She holds a Ph.D. in Neuroscience from the Sackler School of Biomedical Sciences at Tufts University in Boston, MA.
 As part of her Ph.D. research, she developed a novel platform technology aimed at monitoring bioelectrical signals such as neural and muscle activity.
 Her academic background includes a Master’s Degree in Physics from the University of Tennessee in Knoxville, TN.
 During her MS, she used X-ray and neutron diffraction to study superconductors.
 Cinzia has also entrepreneurial experience, having started a medical device company based on her Ph.D. research.
 In 2013, she won the Tufts $100K Business Plan Competition and, in 2014, she was selected to participate in MassChallenge, the world’s largest startup accelerator.
-She has been a Membership Committee member since February 2015 and she looks forward to further contributing to the MASS AWIS mission as co-chair.
+She has been a Membership Committee member since February 2015 and she looks forward to further contributing to the MASS AWIS mission as chair of the Outreach & Engagement Committee.

 Lauren is the Senior Director of Marketing and Communications at Safety Partners, Inc., a firm which provides environmental health and safety programs and services to life science companies in Massachusetts.
 Lauren leads the organization’s strategic marketing efforts as Safety Partners continues to grow.
 Lauren ensures that all marketing and communications initiatives take into account the unique needs of the greater Boston life sciences community.
 Previously, she was Director of Innovation Services at MassBio, the nation’s oldest biotechnology trade association.
 She most recently served as Director of Membership and Institutional Support at T1D Exchange, a non-profit organization focused on type 1 diabetes research.
 She formerly held marketing and communications positions at Cambridge Energy Research Associates, a global energy consulting firm.
 Lauren volunteers with several organizations, serving on the planning committee of the Massachusetts Life Science Innovation Day annual conference, she is co-chair of the membership committee for the I2SL New England Chapter, and a member of the board of directors for the Revere Beach Partnership and Revere Chamber of Commerce.
-As co-chair of Events West, she looks forward to working across her network of biotech and pharma business developers and R&D professionals to deliver the most relevant content for this region.
+As co-chair of Events, she looks forward to working across her network of biotech and pharma business developers and R&D professionals to deliver the most relevant content for this region.
 She hope to bring events to the area that appeal to both students and professionals.
-In addition, she plans to work with community leaders to strengthen the AWIS brand in the greater Worcester area and bring new “champions” to the organization.
+In addition, she plans to work with community leaders to strengthen the AWIS brand in the greater Boston area and bring new “champions” to the organization.
 Lauren holds a B.A. degree in communications and organizational development from Suffolk University.

-Mentoring committee co-chair Daniela Vecchio, Ph.D.
+Mentoring Committee Co-chair Daniela Vecchio, Ph.D.

-Communication committee co-chair Christine Oslowski, Ph.D.
+Communications Committee Co-chair Christine Oslowski, Ph.D.

-Communication committee co-chair Karen De Ceunynck, Ph.D.
+Communications Committee Co-chair Karen De Ceunynck, Ph.D.

 Karen is a postdoctoral fellow in the Division of Thrombosis and Hemostasis at Beth Israel Deaconess Medical Center/Harvard Medical School.
 She is originally from Belgium where she received her Master’s degrees in Biomedical Sciences and Molecular Biotechnology from Ghent University and her PhD in Biochemistry & Biotechnology from the Catholic University of Leuven.
 Her research has been focused on understanding processes involved in hemostasis and thrombosis and using that knowledge to guide the development of novel therapeutics.
 She is currently conducting translation research to evaluate how endothelial therapies can reduce uncontrolled blood clotting in the setting of infectious disease.
 Karen has been a volunteer in the communication committee since January 2015.
 Outside of work, Karen enjoys working out and having good Belgian beers and chocolates.

-Sponsorship committee co-chair Cristina Gutierrez, Ph.D.
+Sponsorship Committee Co-chair Cristina Gutierrez, Ph.D.

 Cristina is currently a Principal Scientist at PerkinElmer and she provides technical lead on the development of new molecular assays for newborn screening.
 She holds a BS in Cell Biology and Genetics, a Masters degree in Reproductive Genetics, and a PhD with a thesis on Preimplantation Genetic Diagnosis (PGD) from the Universitat Autonoma de Barcelona (Spain).
 In 2005 she moved to the US and joined the company Reprogenetics, where she developed and run screening and diagnostic tests to clinically identify normal embryos and aid infertile couples or couples at risk of transmitting genetic disorders to their offspring.
 Most recently, she was a Senior Scientist at NetBio, where she developed a highly multiplexed STR assay on a proprietary rapid DNA analysis platform.
 Cristina has over fifteen years of experience with nucleic acid assay development, a track record of publications and is an ad hoc reviewer for major journals in the field of Reproductive Genetics and PGD.
 She enjoys nature, traveling, a good book, and spending time with her favorite people, her husband Jorge and her children Marc and Gisela.

-Scholarship committee chair Ilaria Lamberto, Ph.D.
+Scholarship Committee Advisor Ilaria Lamberto, Ph.D.

 Ilaria is currently a postdoc at Dana-Farber Cancer Institute.
 The focus of her study is to identify and characterize new inhibitors of the deubiquitylating enzymes (DUBs) and use them to pharmacologically validate members of the DUB family as new targets for cancer treatment.
 She received her PhD in Biochemistry and Molecular Biology from University of Parma, Italy in 2010.
 Before moving to Boston, Ilaria continued her training at Sanford-Burnham Medical Research Institute (now Sanford Burnham Prebys Medical Discovery Institute) in La Jolla, California, where she identified and characterized inhibitors of the Eph tyrosine kinase receptors for the treatments of cancer and neurological diseases.
 In her free time she enjoys, taking pictures, traveling and cooking for her friends.

-Past president Tooba Cheema, Ph.D.
+Past President Tooba Cheema, Ph.D.

 Tooba is a Senior Scientist at Unum Therapeutics working to advance cellular immune therapy for cancer.
 She received her B.S. in Biochemistry from Tufts University and her Ph.D. in Pharmacology from the University of Michigan-Ann Arbor.
 Prior to Unum, she was a Scientist at Momenta Pharmaceuticals working on oncologic and autoimmune indications.
 Tooba received her post-doctoral training at Massachusetts General Hospital under the fellowship from the American Brain Tumor Association.
 She has also served as a science policy fellow at the National Academies.
 Tooba has been an active member and volunteer of MASS AWIS since 2008 serving to mentor, lead committees and enhance the awareness and participation of women in science.